Privacy Policy

 Consent to our use of Cookies

-The law allows us to freely store cookies on your computer if they are essential to the operation of our website.
-However, we need your consent to set non-essential cookies on your computer.
-By continuing to use our website you are consenting to our setting cookies and using the data collected by them for the purposes set out in this cookie policy.
+The law allows us to freely store cookies on your computer if they are essential to the operation of our website (for example, we use an ‘essential’ cookie to check if you have given your consent to other non-essential cookies).
+However, we need your consent (via your engagement with our website cookie banner which pops up when you visit the website) to set non-essential cookies on your computer.
+If you agree, we use the data collected by these cookies for the purposes set out in this cookie policy.

 Declining Cookies

-Some of the cookies we use are essential for our website.
+Some of the cookies we use are essential for our website (see above).
 If you decline them, some of the features of our website may not work as well as we intend and you may not be able to access or use some features or services.

 Unless you have set your browser so that it will decline cookies, our system will set some cookies as soon you visit our website.
 You can block cookies by setting your browser to refuse all or some cookies or to alert you to when a cookie is being sent.
 For information about this you should look in your browser’s ‘help’ facility.

-If you have previously browsed or used our website and no longer wish to accept cookies, you should be aware that some cookies will have been set.
-You may delete these cookies at any time by following these instructions.
+If you have previously browsed or used our website and no longer wish to accept cookies, you should be aware that some cookies will have already been set.

 More information about how to manage cookies for all the commonly used internet browsers can be found by visiting www.allaboutcookies.org.